sodhinchu/sodhinchu.github.io/_posts/2021-11-05-guesswhat-question-generator-7.md

 title: "Question Generator - Hallucinating Entities in GuessWhat?!"
 date: 2021-11-05
 ---
 True to its title, the paper, [Hallucinating Entities in GuessWhat?!](https://aclanthology.org/2021.acl-srw.11.pdf) brings out how existing question generators hallucinating entities while conversing with the oracle.
+Hallucination referes to generating words that are not matching with source data.
+And these hallucinations creating a domino effect in the generated dialogues and degrading the overall quality of the system.
+Such systems are harmful to deploy in real-world as it persons with viewing disabilities value correctness over the fine-grained descriptions.

 The below image showcases the queries for entities that are not existing in the visual scene. <br/><br/><br/>
 <img src="/images/hallucinating_examples.png" alt="hallucinating_examples" class="inline" width="40%" height="10%"/> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;